-Finding: Paint & Plaster Defects To Doors, Architraves, Walls & Ceilings, ETC.
+Finding: Paint / Plaster - Lath and Plaster and/or Hairline - Defects To Doors, Architraves, Walls &

+Ceilings, ETC.

 It appears that the building has had a re paint or at least painted in areas.

 There is the possibility that some or many cracks in the plaster or solid plaster may have been covered up and/or repaired, due to the selling of the home?